Inclined elevator: Operation

 Inclined elevator design is based on the same basic technology as conventional, vertical elevator.
 In general standard elevator equipment can be adapted for systems with an inclines up 10° from vertical, while an incline with more than 20° from vertical will require some additional adaptation.

 For example, inclined elevators used in the Stockholm metro were using standard "vertical" elevator cabins mounted on wheeled platforms adapted to 30° incline.
-The cabin was balanced by a counterweight and it was moved by a conventional elevator's hoist and cables along the guide rails.
+The cabins are balanced by a counterweight and moved by a conventional elevator hoist and cables along the guide rails.

-While some inclined elevators are outdoor systems designed to move people and goods along steep gradients, others are used in buildings for smoother access.
+While some inclined elevators are outdoor systems are designed to move people and goods along steep gradients, others are used in buildings for smoother access.

 Most common inclined elevators are constructed from steel or aluminum, are powered by electric motors, and operate with push button electronic controls.
 Common drive systems include cable winding drums and continuous loop traction drives.

 Many inclined lifts are constructed along the pressure lines of storage power plants for transporting building materials.
 Examples are the Gelmerbahn leading to the Gelmersee and the Funicolare Piora–Ritom leading to Lago Ritom, both in Switzerland.

-Modern versions resembling an elevator are used in some installations, such as at the Cityplace Station in Dallas, Texas, the Huntington Metro Station in Huntington, Virginia, the San Diego Convention Center in San Diego, the Luxor Hotel in Las Vegas, Nevada, and the Eiffel Tower in Paris.
+Modern versions resembling an elevator are used in some installations, such as at the Cityplace Station in Dallas, Texas, the Huntington Metro Station in Huntington, Virginia, the San Diego Convention Center in San Diego, the Luxor Las Vegas hotel on the Las Vegas Strip, and the Eiffel Tower in Paris.
 The London Millennium Funicular provides an alternative to staircase access to London's Millennium Bridge.

 A mixture between an inclined lift and a funicular with two cars was the second Angels Flight in Los Angeles, which ran from 1996 to 2001.
 The original funicular closed in 1969 and was reinstalled in 1996 using separate cables for each car, which were winched on separate winch drums in the station at the top.
 The winch drums were connected to the drive motor and the service brake by a gear train.
 The system failed because of a gear train breakage, causing a fatal accident in 2001.
 The railway reopened as a true funicular, with a single main haulage cable with one car attached to each end, in 2010.
 It has closed and reopened several times since, last re-opening on 31 August 2017.